miners-online/.github/profile/README.md

 * Report issues on the relevant repoistory

 Miners Online exists as a **personal, open-ended project** to explore Minecraft server development and maintain a space for experimentation and learning.

+**Miners Online software is typicaly licensed with the [Miners Online Public Software License](https://github.com/miners-online/.github/blob/main/docs/legal/MOPSL.md), generally this means you can fork and help with Miners Online development but not use our software to launch a new compeitor. *Miners Online is open-contribution not open-source*.
+To understand the full terms of the license see the [Miners Online Public Software License](https://github.com/miners-online/.github/blob/main/docs/legal/MOPSL.md).**